Dard Avilien

 Lab manager

 Robin Pottie graduated in 2017 as Bachelor in Biomedical Laboratory Technology at Odisee Technologycampus Gent.
 During his bachelor, he worked on a project for Dr. Simon Stael developing genetic and chemical tools to alter the calcium flux in chloroplasts.
 Afterwards he joined the Van Breusegem lab as a technician and later as lab manager.
-His main objectives are the support of the lab in general logistics, knowledge transfer, high throughput screens and proof of concept experiments.Ivanova Valentina
+His main objectives are the support of the lab in general logistics, knowledge transfer, high throughput screens and proof of concept experiments.M'Hamdi Amna

 Tack Simon